 Interest rates for Prime Jumbo loans are competitive with the rates for Conventional loans.
 The interest rate will vary based on each borrower’s unique financial situation, the property’s location and type, and the specific loan program.

 Yes.
-A first-time homebuyer is eligible only for a 30-year Fixed Primary residence with a maximum loan amount of $2.5 million.
-Maximum DTI is 43% and minimum reserves for loan amounts greater than $2 million are 24 months PITIA.
+A first-time homebuyer is eligible only for a 30-year Fixed Primary residence with a maximum loan amount of $3 million.
+Maximum DTI is 43% and minimum reserves.
 Non-warrantable condominiums and rural properties are considered only on a case-by-case basis.

-Applicants can use a Prime Jumbo loan to purchase a variety of property types, including a vacation home, investment property, or primary residence.
+Applicants can use a Prime Jumbo loan to purchase a variety of property types, including primary and secondary residences.